Highlights for doxepin

 Visit your doctor or health care professional for regular checks on your progress.
 Keep a regular sleep schedule by going to bed at about the same time each night.
 Avoid caffeine-containing drinks in the evening hours.
 Talk to your doctor if you still have trouble sleeping within 7 to 10 days of using this medicine.
 This may mean there is another cause for your sleep problems.

 Do not take this medicine unless you are able to get a full night of sleep before you must be active again.
 After taking this medicine, do not drive, use machinery, or do anything that needs mental alertness.
 Take this medicine only within 30 minutes of going to bed and then confine your activities to those needed to get ready for sleep.
 You may still feel drowsy the next day after taking this medicine.
 If this happens, do not drive, use machinery, or do anything that needs mental alertness until you feel fully awake.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
-Alcohol may interfere with the effect of this medicine.
-Avoid alcoholic drinks.

 Patients and their families should watch out for new or worsening thoughts of suicide or depression.
 Also watch out for sudden changes in feelings such as feeling anxious, agitated, panicky, irritable, hostile, aggressive, impulsive, severely restless, overly excited and hyperactive, or not being able to sleep.
 If this happens, especially at the beginning of treatment or after a change in dose, call your health care professional.